joinpursuit/ac15-bootcamp/assignment.md

 - Click `File > Save snapshot` to save your work.
 - Click `Share` and copy the link under `Output only (with live reload)`.
 - Fill out [this form](https://c4qnyc.wufoo.com/forms/access-code-htmlcss-workshop-project-submission/) and enter the link to your page.

+* The form is due 7:30 PM on Sunday, Feb 22 if you were in the first workshop. *

+* The form is due 11:30 PM on Sunday, Feb 22 if you were in the first workshop. *

 Things you *will* be evaluated on.
 =